Fix problems sending AOL Mail

 If you haven't shut down your computer in a while, we recommend that you begin troubleshooting by restarting your computer.
 This will help to clear the internal memory of your computer (RAM) and will often resolve many issues.

 If you're using an older or outdated browser, such as Internet Explorer, you may need to access AOL Mail from a different browser.
-If you don't have a browser installed on your computer, you will need to download an new one.
+If you don't have an updated or supported browser installed on your computer, you'll need to update your existing browser or download a new one.

 If you have any combination of "AOL" in your display name, the message won't go through.
 It is especially important to check your Mail settings for this if your account has been recently compromised, as hackers will often change your name to make it harder for you to use your account normally even after it's secured.

-You may need to temporarily disable your pop-up blocking software or add AOL to your whitelist.
+You may need to temporarily disable your pop-up blocking software or add AOL to your allowlist.

 While you'll need to contact your software vendor for specifics instructions for your software, most browsers will allow you a temporary bypass by holding down the Shift key as you click web site links.